Are you trying to understand California Penal Code Section 148.9: False Identification to Police?

 Get the Help You Need to Handle Charges Under PC 148.9

-Individuals accused of lying to the police can end up in serious legal trouble.
+If you’ve been accused of lying to the police, you can end up in serious legal trouble.
 The courts prosecute violations of California Penal Code Section 148.9: False Identification to Police very severely.
-You can get help handling this legal situation by contacting the Simmrin Law Group for a FREE case evaluation.
+You can get help handling this legal situation by contacting the Simmrin Law Group for a free, no-obligation case evaluation.

 Let us focus on building your case.
-Complete our online contact form or call (310) 997-4688 to get started.
+Complete our online contact form or give us a call to get started today.